CengizhanYurdakul/Training-with-NeptuneAI-Optuna/README.md

 docker run --runtime=nvidia -it train train.py
 ```
 ## Dataset
 CelebAHQ dataset was used for training and WIKI dataset was used for validation.
-Processed images can be downloaded from [here](https://drive.google.com/file/d/1karOtT_tB34SW8I-dcQZ-vGR5NKMJqxY/view?usp=sharing) then unzip file to `src/Data`
+Processed images can be downloaded from [here](https://drive.google.com/file/d/1karOtT_tB34SW8I-dcQZ-vGR5NKMJqxY/view?usp=sharing) then unzip file to [src/Data](src/Data)
 ```
 CelebAHQ: 30000 images
 WIKI: 38455 images
 ```

-#TODO Add installation
+## Configs
+All training and hyperparameter tuning parameters can be changed from the [trainConfig.yml](src/Options/trainConfig.yml) file.
+Descriptions of all parameters are available in the file.

 #TODO Define .yml file
 #TODO Show outputs of NeptuneAI and Optuna
 #TODO Define .ini file